worldofmarcus/project-portfolio-4/README.md

     * When the user is logged in it is possible to choose the 'Log Out'-option in the navigation menu.

 * As a Site User | I can create draft reviews so that I can finish writing the content later
+    * When a logged in user creates a review they have the possibility to set the status on the review either on published or draft.

 * As a Site User | I can get visual feedback when interacting with the content so that I can be sure how I have interacted with the page
+    * When the user sign in, sign out, create / update / deletes reviews and comments they always get a confirmation message to secure visual feedback.

 * As a Site Admin | I can log out from the site so that I can feel safe that nobody can access my information
+   * When the admin is logged in it is possible to choose the 'Log Out'-option in the navigation menu.

 * As a Site Admin | I can create, read, update and delete reviews so that I can manage my review content
+    * When the user is logged in as an administrator / superuser a new item show up in the navigation menu called 'Admin Area'.
+In this area the user can read, update and delete reviews.
+Creation of reviews can be made the same way as any logged in user.
+Updating reviews can only be made if the administrator has written the original review.

 * As a Site Admin | I can approve reviews so that I can secure high quality of the content
+    * When the user is logged in as an administrator / superuser a new item show up in the navigation menu called 'Admin Area'.
+In this area the user can approve / unapprove / publish / unpublish reviews.

 * As a Site Admin | I can approve and disapprove comments so that I can secure a safe environment for the Site Users
+    * When the user is logged in as an administrator / superuser a new item show up in the navigation menu called 'Admin Area'.
+In this area the user can approve / unapprove comments.

 * As a Site Admin | I can create draft reviews so that I can finish writing the content later
+    * When a user is logged in as an administrator they have the possibility to create a review they and set the status to published or draft.

 * As a Site Admin | I can access an admin area so that I can get a general understanding of logged in users, number of likes and number of posts
+    * In the admin area there is an summary area in the top with general information about the site (i.e. number of users, number of reviews / comments that need approval)

 * As a Site Admin | I can get visual feedback when interacting with the content so that I can be sure how I have interacted with the page
+    * When the admin sign in, sign out, create / update / deletes reviews and comments they always get a confirmation message to secure visual feedback.

 ## Code Validation
 To be updated